loiskilberg/FinalProject/source/03_testPrinting.rst

 #.
 Check the trim marks to make sure they align between the front and back sides.

 #.
-Check that information on one side matches the correct images on the other side.
+Check that the information on one side matches the correct images on the other side.

 #.
 Make sure that the tops are facing the same way for both sides.